-- Rates: From 36,000 rupees per night for a double including breakfast and dinner, and tax.
+- Rates: From 21,900 rupees per night for a double including tax.

 This remotely located eco-friendly resort is a wonderful private retreat that's surrounded by wilderness.
 You'll find it nestled amidst boulders on the banks of Tungabhadra River in the Yamini Hills.
 By road, it's more than an hour from Hampi.
 However, this can be reduced substantially by taking a ferry across the river to the heart of the action.
 The hotel car will pick you up and drop you off at the ferry point.
 After a hectic day of sightseeing, you'll be grateful to be able to escape to the serenity of Hampi's Boulders.
 The accommodations consist of a variety of secluded cottages, ranging in size from one to three guest rooms.
 Nature walks and bird watching activities are conducted.